Al-Tira, Haifa

 See Tira for other sites with similar names.

-al-Tira (الطيرة, also called Tirat al-Lawz ("Tira of the almonds") or Tirat Haifa to distinguish it from other al-Tiras) was a Palestinian town located 7 kilometres south of Haifa.
+al-Tira (الطيرة, also called Tirat al-Lawz ("Tira of the almonds"), Tirat al-Karmil or Tirat Haifa to distinguish it from other al-Tiras) was a Palestinian town located 7 kilometres south of Haifa.
 It was made up of five khirbets, including Khirbat al-Dayr where lie the ruins of St. Brocardus monastery and a cave complex with vaulted tunnels.

 The town’s inhabitants were ethnically cleansed during the Nakba, and the Israeli town Tirat Carmel was founded on its lands in 1949.

 History

 Some scholars have suggested that the name Tireh reflects the town's history as the original location of Ancient Tyre.

 The Crusaders called al-Tira, St. Yohan de Tire, and in the thirteenth century the village contained a Greek Orthodox abbey of St. John the Baptist.
 In 1283 it was mentioned as part of the domain of the Crusaders, according to the hudna between the Crusaders and the Mamluk sultan Qalawun.